Dental Implants Reno

 The 4-Step Dental Implant Process

-- Initial Dental Implant Consultation – During this appointment, we’ll be able to evaluate your tooth loss and oral health to determine if dental implants are a viable option.
+During this appointment, we’ll be able to evaluate your tooth loss and oral health to determine if dental implants are a viable option.
 Patients with insufficient jawbone density or compromised gum health might need to undergo preliminary procedures before receiving dental implants.
+Once you are approved for implants, our dentist will be happy to develop an effective treatment plan that suits your needs and fits your schedule.

-- Dental Implant Surgery – We can complete the entire dental implant process here in our Reno dental office, which ultimately saves your time and energy, and also makes coordinating things much easier.
-The procedure itself is very straightforward; the implants are placed where they’re needed directly into the jawbone via a minor surgical procedure.
+We can complete the entire dental implant process here in our Reno dental office, which ultimately saves you time and energy and makes coordinating your schedule much easier.
+The procedure itself is very straightforward; our dentist places the implants where they’re needed directly into the jawbone via a minor surgery.
+This process is only performed after the patient receives an appropriate anesthetic to ensure their comfort, and most people who receive implants report that the procedure is much more comfortable than extractions.

 Who Dental Implants Can Help